 Street art in Melbourne’s Fitzroy

-I was planning on visiting some of Melbourne’s more popular venues for street art, but as it turned out, I much preferred stumbling across the gems of Fitzroy.
+I was planning to visit some of Melbourne’s more popular venues for street art such as Hosier Lane and AC/DC Lane, but as it turned out, I much preferred stumbling across the gems of Fitzroy.

 Melbourne has become one of the world’s premier destinations for street art.
 Many property owners have embraced street art and commissioned works.